ivangonekrazy/dotfiles/README.md

 run: `source install.sh`

 to install the `.vimrc` file and `.vim` directory.

-Pathogen is included.
-Chill bro, a backup will be created.
+* Chill bro, a backup will be created.
+* Pathogen is included.
+* Variety of bundles included as submodules